ChunaraLab/ChunaraLab.github.io/DSPH/index.md

 ---
 layout: default
 title: Data Science and Machine Learning in Public Health
-description: A short course to introduce and frame data science and machine learning skills within the principles and priorities of public health by [R. Chunara](https://rumichunara.github.io).
+description: A short course to introduce and frame data science and machine learning skills within the principles and priorities of public health.
 nav_order: 1
 ---